Unlicensed Contractor Crimes in Hernando

 Local law enforcement agencies also investigate crimes for unlicensed contracting when they receive a complaint from the DBPR or CLIP.

-Additionally, the Hernando County Sheriff’s Office conducts sting operations to catch people engaged in unlicensed contracting.
+The Hernando County Sheriff’s Office also conducts sting operations to catch people engaged in unlicensed contracting.
 The sting operations target workers responding to ads within Hernando County, FL.

 Attorney for Unlicensed Contractor in Hernando County, FL